pingan8787/awesome-ai-tools/README.md

 41. [NOLU](https://noluai.com/) 👉 A simple interface for interacting with the GPT-3 AI.

-42. [Onesta](https://www.onesta.ai/) 👉 Find the best financial advisor based on client reviews and more.
-Search by fee-only, fiduciary, robo advisor, cfa, cpa, retirement planning, and more.

 43. [Oracle](https://askoracle.app/) 👉 Get instant answers to all your burning questions with Oracle.
 Simply ask on Slack and let our AI generate an answer for you.
 Connect Oracle to Slack, Google Docs, and Confluence with just one click and maximize your productivity.

 44. [Paralegal AI](https://www.legalquestions.help/) 👉 Paralegal AI